 Our electronic systems allow us to submit our manifested bills of lading to CBP in a correct, quick and secure fashion.

-Your responsibilities as a shipperWe strongly recommend that you become acquainted with the rule and follow the overall guidelines listed below when shipping cargo to the United States.
+We strongly recommend that you become acquainted with the rule and follow the overall guidelines listed below when shipping cargo to the U.S.

+Please ensure the correct and timely submission of the required information (as required by U.S. Customs).
 Be as specific as possible with cargo descriptions on all documentation.
-Ensure that correct seal numbers are reported.
-The last attached container seal number(s) prior to loading the container.
+Ensure that the correct seal numbers are reported (i.e. the last attached container seal number or numbers) prior to loading the container).

 Information required by U.S. Customs

-Special requirements to NVOCC's
+Special requirements to NVOCCs